To our Fighters,

 – Fight the New Drug has no religious affiliation.

-– Fight the New Drug has no political agenda.
+– Fight the New Drug has no legislative agenda.

 Notice how we do not post about any kind of petitions, rallies, marches, or any other sort of political action on our website or social media outlets.
-Last year, we did choose to publicly show our support for the Utah resolution declaring pornography a public health crisis because it directly reflects our main focus: awareness and education on the harms of pornography.
 We are not trying to take away anyone’s rights or seeking to ban, censor, or petition.

 Our mission is to create a groundswell of knowledge and fundamentally change the way people think about the topic rather than lobbying political action.
 We recognize that there are many illegal forms of pornography and we believe those should be legally pursued.
 We support those groups and organizations doing so.
 That being said, our goal from day one has not been to prohibit the supply of pornography but rather decrease the demand through education, not legislation.